paroi-tech/direct-vuex/README.md

 ### Install

-First, add `direct-vuex` to the Vue application:
+First, add `direct-vuex` to a Vue application:

     npm install direct-vuex

 ### Create the store

-The store is implemented in the same way as usual.
-But it is necessary to add `as const` on the module options:
+The store is implemented in the same way as usual (ie. without typing).

-    export default {
-      // … module implementation here …
-    } as const
+A minor details anyway: It is necessary to append `as const` at the end of store and module implementation objects.
+It will help direct-vuex to better infer types.

 Then, create the store: